 - Expected rate of return

 - This is the annually compounded rate of return you expect from your investments before taxes.
 The actual rate of return is largely dependent on the type of investments you select.
-For example, for the last thirty years the average annual rate of return for the TSX is about 10%.
+For example, the annual return of the S&P/TSX Composite Index for the 10 year period from December 31, 2009 through December 31, 2019 was 3.9% (source spindices.com).
+Over the same period the total annual return (including dividends) was 6.9% (source spindices.com).
 Savings accounts at a bank or credit union may pay as little as 2% or less.
 It is important to remember that future rates of return can't be predicted with certainty and that investments that pay higher rates of return are subject to higher risk and volatility.
 The actual rate of return on investments can vary widely over time, especially for long-term investments.
 This includes the potential loss of principal on your investment.

 - Marginal tax rate